SentryShot/sentryshot/addons/doods2/README.md

 #### Thresholds

 Individual confidence thresholds for each object that can be detected.
-A threshold of 100 means that it must 100% confident about the object before a event is triggered.
+A threshold of 100 means that it must be 100% confident about the object before a event is triggered.
 50 is a good starting point.

 #### Crop